In this post, we will be exploring the main differences between a pellet smoker and a kamado smoker.

 How does a pellet smoker work?

 Every pellet smoker has a hopper on one side which you need to load with wood pellets.
 Once the pellets are in there, all you need to do is select the temperature you want and let it do the rest of the work for you.
-A motorised corkscrew known as the auger will take the pellets into the firepot.
+A motorised corkscrew known as the auger will take feed pellets into the firepot.

 What is a kamado?